 Everyone at Humboldt State University is required to follow certain basic guidelines to support the protection of confidential information:

 - Access will not be granted to sensitive information on the University's central servers unless a current, appropriate Confidentiality Statement form is on file with Human Resources.
-Additional authorization may be requested, depending on the type of information and any further requirements as defined in HSU's Appropriate Use Policy.
+Additional authorization may be requested, depending on the type of information and any further requirements as defined in the CSU Responsible Use Policy.

 - Computers used to access sensitive information, whether that information is stored locally or remotely, must be configured to use password-protected screen savers and have automatic login disabled.